 When nutcase Carrie Snodgress gets out of the loony bin and starts gunning down Jack’s acquaintances (including Angel Tompkins as his stripper ex-wife!), Jack gets the blame.
 Soon, he’s on the run, handcuffed à la The Defiant Ones to a cute young delinquent (singer/songwriter Kathleen Wilhoite, whom you all no doubt saw in Cop Rock, and who also sings the movie’s amazingly ’80s end credits song) with a severe case of Grade School Playground Tourette’s Syndrome.
 Why, there’s even a character named Tony Vincenzo in the film ‒ something that will garner a giggle from Kolchak: The Night Stalker fans.
 Robert F. Lyons, Richard Romanus, Bill Henderson, and Lawrence Tierney are among the movie’s body count.

-Perhaps best known to audiences as the movie featuring a hilariously senseless debate about mayonnaise (which both Bronson and Wilhoite pronounce differently), Murphy's Law arrives on Blu-ray from Twilight Time with a lovely new HD transfer from the folks at MGM/UA with a DTS-HD MA 2.0 audio track, isolated score (also in DTS-HD MA 2.0), trailer, and a very interesting audio commentary with actress Kathleen Wilhoite conducted by Nick Redman.
-Julie Kirgo pens the sensitive liner notes for this release, which is available along with its other five fellows from the official Twilight Time Movies website and at Screen Archives.
+Perhaps best known to audiences as the movie featuring a hilariously senseless debate about mayonnaise (which both Bronson and Wilhoite pronounce differently), Murphy’s Law arrives on Blu-ray from Twilight Time with a lovely new HD transfer from the folks at MGM/UA with a DTS-HD MA 2.0 audio track, isolated score (also in DTS-HD MA 2.0), trailer, and a very interesting audio commentary with actress Kathleen Wilhoite conducted by Nick Redman.
+Julie Kirgo pens the sensitive liner notes for this release.
 All six flicks are sensitively limited to 3,000 copies each, and are all available while supplies last.